sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/4 - Beneath The Seams/Backstory.md

 ...
 Which you didn't know how to do.
 Something that the magician himself seemed to realise after a moment.
 "Ah - my apologies, it appears I must teach you.
 I should not be surprised... most monsters or humans nowadays have forgotten about the nature of one's soul."

+"Well, that and I come from a world where soul is just a concept, not a tangible... thing," you commented, but leaned forward intently.

-He guided you through the process of manifesting your soul - apparently most easily accomplished (outside of battle) through physical gestures around the chest.
+He guided you through the process of manifesting your soul - apparently most easily accomplished (outside of battle) through physical gestures around the chest, like you were lifting something away from you with two hands.
 Eventually you felt a strange tugging sensation as something pushed against the inside of your chest before seeming to just... slip through.

 And then... there it was.